 Announcing The Blue Nib Omnibus Contest: For Short Fiction

 This is a new contest for short fiction writers that hopes to emulate the success of the Chapbook Series for poets.
-A single entry of 2500 to 3000 words with the top 10/11 entries chosen by judge Imogen Gladman.
+The requirement is a single entry of 2500 to 3000 words with the top 11 entries chosen by judge Imogen Gladman.

 A search for exceptional short-fiction by new authors.

 Autumn 2018 sees the launch of this the first, of our Blue Nib Omnibus Contests.
 Our judge, Imogen Gladman, is looking for 11 pieces of outstanding short fiction to appear in the inaugural Blue Nib Omnibus which will be published under the Blue Nib imprint in late Spring 2019.

 The Omnibus contest follows on from our very successful Chapbook Series for new poetry which has helped launch or boost the career of several emerging poets.
 This contest is intended to do the same for breakout authors.

 The prize money for the contest is funded by magazine subscription and book sales and for this round of the series it will be €500.00, with €150.00 going to the 1st place winner. €75.00 to the two 2nd, 3rd place winners.
 Eight highly commended entries will receive €25.00 each.
 But this contest is not primarily about prize money, it is about searching for and promoting new talent.
 The winners will have their work published by The Blue Nib imprint in The Blue Nib Omnibus #1.